Ombuds Frequently Asked Questions

 What’s the first step I take to see if I should work with an ombuds?

 How are the ombuds offices different from other offices on campus that address faculty and staff concerns?

 The ombuds process is informal, and emphasizes developing strategies you can use before you decide it's necessary to use one of Coastal Carolina University's formal administrative processes.
 We don't make decisions and we don't take disciplinary action, though we can help you decide how to effectively approach these if necessary.
 Working with us is off the record, which sometimes makes talking about problems a little less intimidating.

-What happens when I visit the Ombuds Office?
+What happens when I visit an ombuds office?

 We listen to your concerns, help you explore your concerns from additional perspectives, and work with you to identify some strategies to address the things that aren't working well for you.
 We can help you practice different conversations you'd like to have with others.
 Sometimes we even act as a neutral party when you ask us to help in that fashion.